gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 Earl, Peter E., and Stephen F. Frowen.
 2013.
-Economics as an Art of Thought: Essays in Memory of G.L.S.
-Shackle.
+*Economics as an Art of Thought: Essays in Memory of G.L.S.
+Shackle*.
 London: Routledge.

 Lachmann, Ludwig M.